schmelczer/frame/README.md

 Coming home to a photo from earlier that day, or one from five years ago, hits differently when it's just sitting on the wall instead of buried in your phone.

 It was a fun afternoon project with Claude Code, a bit of experimenting with different dithering and post-processing, and then fine tuning the photo picking algorithm.
-Besides powering my frame, I share this repo as a reference and as inspiration for self-hosting, to show that the combination of these services can produce something that otherwise wouldn't have been possible to hack together so quickly.
+Besides powering my frame, I share this repo as a reference and as inspiration for self-hosting, to show that the combination of these services can produce something that otherwise wouldn't have been possible to hack together so easily.

 ## How it works